IMPORTANT INFORMATION ON CORONAVIRUS

 Some patients with pre-booked appointments may be contacted to change their appointments to telephone or video consultations instead.

 NO PATIENTS SHOULD ATTEND THE HEALTH CENTRE WITH SYMPTOMS OF COUGH / FEVER / SHORTNESS OF BREATH – THE CURRENT ADVICE IS TO STAY AT HOME AND DO NOT LEAVE YOUR HOUSE FOR 7 DAYS.
 THIS ACTION WILL HELP PROTECT OTHERS IN YOUR COMMUNITY WHILST YOU ARE INFECTIOUS.
-THERE IS NO NEED TO CALL THE GP OR NHS111 UNLESS YOUR CONDITION DETERIORATES OR YOUR SYMPTOMS DO NOT GET BETTER AFTER 7 DAYS.

 We would like to reassure patients that they will continue to have access to medical advice and treatment, however they MUST call to make an appointment and cannot attend at the Health Centre until they do this.